JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/jatos.js-Reference.md

 **Hint**: There is a convenience function `jatos.addAbortButton` that already adds a button to your document including showing an confirmation box and options to change it to your needs.

 Aborts study.
 All previously submitted result data will be deleted.
-Afterwards the worker is redirected to the study end page.
+Optionally it redirects afterwards to the end page.
 Data stored in the Batch Session or Group Session are unaffected by this.

 * _@param {optional string} message_ - Message that will be stored together with the study results and is accessible via JATOS' GUI result pages.
 The message can be max 255 characters long.
-* _@param {optional boolean} showEndPage_ - If 'true' an end page is shown - if 'false' it	behaves like `jatos.endStudyAjax`, which means no showing of JATOS' end page
+* _@param {optional boolean} showEndPage_ - If 'true' it will redirect to an end page after the study is finished.
+If 'false' it stays on the current page.
+Alternatively `jatos.abortStudyAndRedirect` can be used to redirect to another page.
+Default is true.

 **Examples**